Work

 Living in Miami is a lot like the end stages of hypothermia.

 In this body of work, I am translating the anxiety I feel about the current state and future of the City of Miami.
 Through imaging the familiar and constructing scenes of absurdity, the work in this series, at the end of the day, is about the love I have for my “hometown”—dispelling the stereotypes of what the city and a Miamian are like.
-Through photographs, cyanotypes, installation, stop motion animation, and artist books, I share the full story: one that embraces contradiction, acknowledges the weight of crisis, and still finds space for care, memory, and tenderness.
-Hyper-thermia is both a warning and a love letter.
+Through photographs, installation, stop motion animation, and artist books, I share the full story: one that embraces contradiction, acknowledges the weight of change, and still finds space for care and memory.

 Show Thumbnails